 Getting started

-I will email you in early September with information about a specially designed series of induction events that will support your understanding of how to make the most out of the MA.
+You will receive an email in early September with information about a series of induction events where you can meet MA students from across the Humanities and learn more about how to make the most of the opportunities of the course.

 Pre-course reading